 Service dates, like start or end date, can be configured on each line item to communicate when the product or service purchased will begin and end.
 This can be useful when defining a pricing schedule or "scheduling" the line item, you may know this as "scaling" or "ramping".
 At RevOps, we use our Schedule line items to achieve this.

 When used on the deal, you can show:

-When the service start date of your line items starts before the contract is in effect or ends after the contract has ended will display a warning to help you correct these dates.
+If the service start date of your line items starts before the contract is in effect or ends after the contract has ended, a warning will be displayed to help you correct these dates.

 When a product is sold over multiple years, you may want to break out the line item into independent service periods to ramp up the quantity sold or offer per service period discounting.